 - BigQuery is fully atomic, so each DML statement initiates an implicit transaction, which means that changes made by the statement are automatically committed at the end of each successful DML statement.

-- DML UPDATE, DELETE, or MERGE statements cannot be used against a table with an active streaming buffer.
+- DML UPDATE, DELETE, or MERGE statements cannot be used against a table, which has data in the write-optimized storage.
 Attempting to do so will result in a query failure.

 - DML INSERT, UPDATE, DELETE, and MERGE statements do not have concurrent quota limits.
 However, once a certain threshold of concurrent jobs is reached, new jobs will be queued in a pending status.

 - In the event of concurrently running mutating DML statements on the same table, BigQuery determines if DMLs can mutate the same backend files and only allows one DML to proceed, while it retries the others up to three times.
 If the subsequent three DML retries fail, the DML statement(s) will fail due to conflicts in the changes they attempted to make.

 - While BigQuery fully supports DML UPDATE, DELETE, and MERGE operations, it is not intended to be a transactional OLTP-style database.